apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Wisconsin school shooting latest: Attack happened inside classroom, police say**
+**Suspect in Gilgo Beach serial killings is charged in the death of a seventh woman**

-You can read more about it [here](https://news.google.com/rss/articles/CBMirwFBVV95cUxNeTdCb3UycEZEREtUT3dtY2JGdWFMU2VlYzJvam5ETER5Q2kyVG5LTjZ4YWlEdmVpN1hpVXU3aFZoZmt6N2lLZ3Z5ekdiWGRYSWhBN0g3bWVyMEZqWlQwRlk5MVk2Nmd3VlVzWGZydGRpS2lTNmtCNHJid1dZZDdNUmZxRE5uZnRkTk5KemZkMkpzd2hWOXp6ajRKTzF3andvTjJkSDF4YjdkOGI4SDJj0gG0AUFVX3lxTE9XLWlpYm93LW5hMnRlNldRTWkyRGI0QVNHbm9kMXhEZG1vVmw4LUxfcEY5aVNZWlloM1lKa2c3ZGJCbHNWaWxMOWlTczNEeGQ1LXFzTURDM3Z1bTVsOThtUzh4NUd6QmJ2UlUwWkhiODRjWUdQZXNrMUs2bjUwMV9tVFgwTjVNVUdwMlppZm1LaFZkdFdLRkx3bHpUbkRmb3BGMGRTcG5RQ2U5N3FxM3JoUWlIbQ?oc=5).
+You can read more about it [here](https://apnews.com/article/gilgo-beach-serial-killing-rex-heuermann-9b26b12cc6b75b58ef6e56c4871906f0).

 ## Requirements
 - Python 3.8